 Transfer students (F-1 visa holders) within the United States

-Transfer students (F-1 visa holders) within the United States

-If you already have an F-1 visa and wish to transfer from another U.S. university to University of Detroit Mercy, you must first request a Transfer Information Release Form from University of Detroit Mercy by emailing UDM International Admissions Counselor, Veronica Beltran at email@example.com.
-Once you fill out UDM Transfer Information Release Form, you will need to send this form to the foreign student advisor at your current school to inform them of your intention to transfer to UDM.
-If you are eligible for transfer per immigration regulations, your university will release your F-1 record to UDM, UDM will then issue you a new I-20 when you arrive on campus to attend UDM International Student Orientation.
-If you plan to travel outside the U.S. you will notify both your current university and our university's Admissions Office, we will issue the I-20 before your departure for you to schedule an appointment with the US Embassy at your home country.
+If you already have an F-1 visa and wish to transfer from another U.S. university to the University of Detroit Mercy, you must first request a Transfer Information Release Form from the University of Detroit Mercy by emailing Ms. Veronica Beltran at email@example.com.
+Once you fill out the UDM Transfer Information Release Form, you will need to send this form to the foreign student advisor at your current school to inform them of your intention to transfer to UDM.
+If you are eligible to transfer per immigration regulations, your university will release your F-1 record to UDM, UDM will then issue you a new I-20 when you arrive at UDM to attend the UDM International Student Orientation.
+If you plan to travel outside the U.S., you will notify both your current university and our university's Admissions Office, we will issue the I-20 before your departure for you to schedule an appointment with the US Embassy at your home country.
 Students who wish to transfer to UDM must also submit a bank statement and a sponsor form if someone other than yourself is sponsoring you.

 Please note that you are required to report to UDM's International Services Office (ISO) when you are no longer attending classes and within 15 days of the beginning of the term at UDM to sign your UDM I-20 and so that we may make copies of your visa, passport, and I-94 card, as well as sign you up for the University’s required health insurance plan, if needed (read more on this below).
 The ISO is located on the ground floor of the Reno Hall Building.
 Check-in hours are from 9:00 a.m. to 4:00 p.m., Monday through Friday.
 For a map of the Campus and directions, click here.